marshmallow-code/marshmallow-jsonapi/docs/quickstart.rst

 Meta Objects
 ============

-The :class:`marshmallow_jsonapi.fields.Meta` field is used to serialize the meta object within a `document’s "top level" <http://jsonapi.org/format/#document-meta>`_.
+The :class:`marshmallow_jsonapi.fields.DocumentMeta` field is used to serialize the meta object within a `document’s "top level" <http://jsonapi.org/format/#document-meta>`_.

 .. code-block:: python